Skelitin-JS/PhysicalScience-Project/README.md

 # HOW TO USE:

-I mean its a static html page, with javascript for the navbar.
+I mean its a static html page, with ~javascript~ css for the navbar.

 Simply host in on either replit, glitch or go to the live site.